scala/docs.scala-lang/sips/pending/_posts/2012-01-21-futures-promises.md

       case posts => for (post <- posts) render(post)
     }

-The `onFailure` callback is only executed if the future fails, that is, if it contains an exception.
+The `onFailure` method is only executed if the future fails, that is, if it contains an exception.
 The `onComplete`, `onSuccess`, and `onFailure` methods return the receiver (the future), which allows registering multiple callbacks by chaining invocations.